Our Members

 Tim Flood

-Pursuing his lifelong dream of writing, Tim’s first novel The Flower of Canaan, to be published in 2025, is in the hands of his publisher, Histria Books.
-He is working on his second.
+Pursuing a lifelong dream of writing, Tim’s first novel, The Flower of Canaan, will be published by Addison and Highsmith in 2025.
 His short story “Spaceman,” featuring events in his life, appeared in Fault Zone: Reverse and was nominated for a Pushcart prize.
 His work has appeared in “Spirited Voices.”
-He was recently awarded the annual Louise Boggess Award for outstanding contributions to our branch and the Jack London Award for service to his writing community.
-Tim led the development of several information systems at Stanford University, consulted with universities in technology, and represented innovative tech firms.
+In 2023 he was awarded the annual Louise Boggess Award for outstanding contributions to our branch and the Jack London Award for service to his writing community.
+Tim led development of information systems at Stanford, and consulted with universities and innovative tech firms.
 In 1991 he published Islands Apart: Chronicles of Family Healing (memoir out of print).

 • Tom Adams